Genital wart: Diagnosis

 The diagnosis of genital warts is most often made visually, but may require confirmation by biopsy in some cases.
 Smaller warts may occasionally be confused with molluscum contagiosum.

 Genital warts, histopathologically, characteristically rise above the skin surface due to enlargement of the dermal papillae, have parakeratosis and the characteristic nuclear changes typical of HPV infections (nuclear enlargement with perinuclear clearing).

 DNA tests are available for diagnosis of high-risk HPV infections.
 Because genital warts are caused by low-risk HPV types, DNA tests cannot be used for diagnosis of genital warts or other low-risk HPV infections.

 Some practitioners use an acetic acid solution to identify smaller warts ("subclinical lesions"), but this practice is controversial.
 Because a diagnosis made with acetic acid will not meaningfully affect the course of the disease, and cannot be verified by a more specific test, a 2007 UK guideline advises against its use.

 Prevention

+HPV vaccines

+HPV vaccines have excellent safety profiles and are highly efficacious, or have met immunobridging standards.
+They prevent genital warts, with the quadrivalent and nonavalent vaccines providing virtually complete protection.
+As of 2022, 125 countries include HPV vaccine in their routine vaccinations for girls, and 47 countries recommend them for boys, as well.

-Gardasil (sold by Merck & Co.) is a vaccine that protects against human papillomavirus types 6, 11, 16 and 18.
+There exists the nonavalent vaccine, Gardasil 9.
+The quadrivalent Gardasil (sold by Merck & Co.) is a vaccine that protects against infection by HPV types 6, 11, 16 and 18.
 Types 6 and 11 cause genital warts, while 16 and 18 cause cervical cancer.
 The vaccine is preventive, not therapeutic, and must be given before exposure to the virus type to be effective, ideally before the beginning of sexual activity.
 The vaccine is approved by the US Food and Drug Administration for use in both males and females as early as 9 years of age.

 In the UK, Gardasil replaced Cervarix in September 2012 for reasons unrelated to safety.
 Cervarix had been used routinely in young females from its introduction in 2008, but was only effective against the high-risk HPV types 16 and 18, neither of which typically causes warts.

+Condoms

+There is conflicting evidence about the effect of condoms on transmission of low-risk HPV.
+Some studies have suggested that they are effective at reducing transmission.
+Other studies suggest that condoms are not effective at preventing transmission of the low-risk HPV variants that cause genital warts.
+The effect of condoms on HPV transmission may also be sex-dependent; there is some evidence that condoms are more effective at preventing infection of males than of females.